- What Law School Is

 - The further down the rankings of law schools you go, the worse the national job prospects.
 If you are planning to attend a third-tier, fourth-tier, or non-ABA accredited law school, there is a significant risk that you will not find immediate work as a lawyer in a larger city.

 - Most people need to borrow large amounts of money to pay for law school.
 If you are not able to find a good-paying job after you graduate, you may be saddled with that debt for a long, long time.
 As you’ll see in the next section, you could easily be paying more than $1,000 a month for decades.

 Of course, some people who graduate and get good jobs ultimately discover that they don’t like being attorneys.
-In general, the higher the pay, the longer the hours and the higher the stress level, and the harder the challenge of striking a healthy work-life balance.
+In general, the higher the pay, the longer the hours, the higher the stress level, and the harder the challenge of striking a healthy work-life balance.

 You should seriously consider NOT going to law school if any of the following apply to you: